 In April 2013, Caribou entered into an exclusive, worldwide license in all fields, with the right to sublicense, for this patent family with UC/Vienna solely under UC/Vienna ownership rights.
 Caribou's license remains in effect for the life of the last-to-expire patent or last-to-be-abandoned patent application licensed, whichever is later.
 Through our license agreement with Caribou, we have an exclusive sublicense to UC/Vienna's interest in this foundational CRISPR/Cas9 patent family for use in human therapeutics, except for anti-fungal and anti-microbial uses as defined in the license agreement as our field of use.
 For therapeutic products covered by this license and their companion diagnostics, we will owe mid-single-digit royalties on net sales.
-In addition, we may be subject to milestone payments of \$0.1 million upon the first filing of an IND application, a total of \$0.5 million for Phase II and Phase III clinical trials, \$0.5 million to \$1.0 million for each of the first three approved new drug applications or biologics license applications in the U.S., and \$0.2 million for each of the first three approved indications in Europe.
-Caribou has the right to terminate its agreement with UC/Vienna at any time or the agreement may be terminated by UC/Vienna due to an uncured material breach.
+In addition, we may be subject to milestone payments of \$0.1 million upon the first filing of an IND application, a total of \$0.5 million for Phase II and Phase III clinical trials, \$0.5 million to \$1.0 million for each of the first three approved new drug applications or biologics license applications in the U.S., and \$0.2 million for each of the first three approved new drug applications or biologics license applications in the U.S. and \$0.2 million for each of the first three approved new drug applications or biologics license applications in the U.S. and \$0.2 million for each of the first three approved new drug applications or biologics license applications in the U.S. and \$0.2 million for each of the first three approved method by UC/Vienna due to an uncured material breach.
 We cannot guarantee that Caribou will maintain the UC/Vienna license for its full term.
-Should the license between Caribou and UC/Vienna be terminated for any reason, any compliant Caribou sublicenses as of the termination date will remain in effect and will be assigned to UC/Vienna in place of Caribou.
+Should the license between Caribou and UC/Vienna in place of Caribou.
 Specifically, if we are in compliance with our obligations under our sublicense and Caribou and UC/Vienna terminate their agreement, UC/Vienna would replace Caribou as our licensor.